cfrist/wildfirecommons-documentation/docs/tutorials/tutorial2.md

-# This is the second NDP tutorial
+# This is the second tutorial

 Some other Jupyter Notebook